dell/powermax-splunk-addon/docs/source/installation.rst

 Check that the new ``unisphere.crt`` certificate will activate by selecting ``ask`` in the new dialog window.
 If it is not enabled for activation, use the ``up`` and ``down`` keys to select, and the ``space`` key to enable or disable.

-3. If step 2 is skipped, the cert from step 1 will remain in a local directory on the Splunk host.
-You can specify the location of the ``.pem`` cert in the TA data input setting ``SSL Cert Location``.
-Otherwise, leave ``SSL Cert Location`` blank and ``Enable SSL`` enabled to use the cert from the system certificate bundle configured in step 2.

 Installing the TA and App